Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 = 1.1.2 =

 * I've now added instructions via the images on how to access 'Dark Mode'.

+= 1.2.1 =

+* I've now added images on how to register on Tinychat and how to edit your cookies so you'll be shown as logged in on your website.

 == Social Sites ==